-HOUSIN G - CAPITAL ADVANCE

-(1 EXHIBIT 1: Form HUD-92016-CA, Application for Section 811 Supportive

-Н ousing Capital Advance

-b.
-PART II -YOUR ABILITY TO DEVELOP AND OPERATE THE PROPOSED

-PROJEC ZT

-(1) EXHIBIT 2:Your Legal Status

-(a Articles of Incorporation (or other organizational documents)

-(b) By-laws

-(c) IRS Tax Exemption Ruling

-(E EXCEPTION: SEE EXHIBIT TO DETERMINE IF YOU MAY BE EXEMPT

-F ROM SUBMITTING THESE DOCUMENTS.]

-(d) The number of people on your board and the number of board members who

-have disabilities

-(2 EXHIBIT 3: Your purpose, community ties and experience:

-(a) Purpose(s), current activities, how long you have been in existence

-(b) Ties to the community at large, to the target population, and description of

-geographic areas served

-(c) Local government support for project

-(d Letters of support for your organization and for the proposed project

-(e) Housing and/or supportive services experience

-(f) Efforts to involve target population
+- (1) Exhibit 1: Form HUD-92016-CA, Supportive Housing for Persons with Disabilities Section 811, Application for Capital Advance Summary Information. - b.
+Part II-Your Ability to Develop and Operate the Proposed Project - (1) Exhibit 2: Your Legal Status - (a) Articles of Incorporation (or other organizational documents). - (b) By-laws. - (c) IRS Tax Exemption Ruling.
+(Exception: See Exhibit to Determine if You May be Exempt from Submitting These Documents.) - (d) The number of people on your board and the number of board members who have disabilities. - (2) Exhibit 3: Your purpose, community(ties) and experience: - (a) Purpose(s), current activities, how long you have been in existence. - (b) Ties to the community at large, to the target population, and description of geographic areas served. - (c) Local government support for project. - (d) Letters of support for your organization and for the proposed project. - (e) Housing and/or supportive services experience. - (f) Efforts to involve target population. - (g) Description of practical solutions to be implemented. - (h) Project Development Timeline. - (i) Description of how project will remain viable. - (i) if service funds are depleted. - (ii) for State-funded services, if State changes policy. - (iii) if the need for project changes. - (j) Identification/coordination with other organizations. - (k) Description of consultation with Continuum of Care organizations. - (l) Description of efforts to remove barriers to affordable housing.